Protector of Aborigines: New South Wales, FCT/ACT and Jervis Bay

 The Aborigines Protection Board was established to manage reserves and the welfare of the estimated 9000 Aboriginal people living in New South Wales on 2 June 1883 in the wake of WA's Fairburn Report.
 It was part of the Department of Police, and apart from its first year, was chaired by the Inspector-General of Police (later known as Commissioner of Police).
+The Protection Association faded away by the end of the 1890s.